 While beer might seem like a more natural accompaniment for fried chicken, all that fat and salt just cries out for Champagne, with its light-bodied bubbliness and refreshing taste.
 Champagne is perfect for balancing the fattiness of a dish like fried chicken.

 Or, if bubbles aren’t your thing, an off-dry Riesling would work well, too.
 Bubbledogs in London specialises in the equally unlikely pairing of hot dogs and Champagne.
 We love it.
-You could also try this combination with our Champagne-method sparkling Riesling.

 3. Popcorn with Cabernet Sauvignon